remix-run/react-router/docs/contributing.md

 # In GitHub, create the release from the new tag and it will be
 # published via GitHub actions

+# When the hot-fix is done, merge the changes into dev and clean
+# up conflicts as needed.
+git checkout dev
+git merge main
+git push origin dev
 ```